 - Develop a policy about which parts of church life, especially as regards to leadership, should be open to persons in conflict with the traditional language of the United Methodist Discipline.

 During the Summer of 2019, the pastor led an eight week Bible Study focusing on those passages of the Bible that speak specifically on homosexuality.
 The stated purpose of the Bible study was to increase dialogue and to foster respect for those whose viewpoints on the subject may be very different than our own.
-A synopsis of the Bile study may be found here.

 Healing in His Wings was meaningful and informative to those who attended, but we realize that it did not include everyone who deserves a voice in this conversation.
 As we moved towards a public statement, we were very anxious to get input from the remainder of the congregation.
 We developed a survey based on the affirmations suggested by the original Healing In His Wings gathering and set a goal of making this survey available to every member of our church family.
 The goal of this survey is the same as the original discussion: to discover what things we as a local church can agree upon together.
 The survey instrument may be viewed here.